Campus Safety and Crime Information

 Disclosure of Crime Statistics

-CVCC encourages anyone who is the victim or witness to any crime to promptly report the incident.
-Police reports are public records under state law thus, Russell County Sheriff’s Department cannot hold reports of crime in confidence.
-Anonymous reports to Campus Safety Authorities may be filed for statistical reporting purposes.
+CVCC encourages anyone who is the victim or witness to any crime to report the incident promptly.
+Police reports are public records under state law; thus, the CVCC Police and Campus Safety Department cannot hold reports of crime in confidence.
+Anonymous reports to the CVCC Police and Campus Safety Department may be filed for statistical reporting purposes.
 A student’s privacy concerns are weighed against the needs of the College to respond to certain incidents and crimes.
 To the greatest extent possible, all reports will remain private.
-In compelling situations, CVCC reserves the right to take reasonable action in response to any crime report, and information may be shared with appropriate departments and agencies under a need-to- know basis when it pertains to investigative needs and safety concerns of the campus community.
-All reports submitted on a confidential or anonymous basis are evaluated for purposes of issuing a campuswide “timely warning notification” as well as inclusion in the annual crime statistics.
+In compelling situations, CVCC reserves the right to take reasonable action in response to any crime report, and information may be shared with appropriate departments and agencies on a need-to-know basis when it pertains to investigative needs and safety concerns of the campus community.
+All reports submitted on a confidential or anonymous basis are evaluated for issuing a campuswide “timely warning notification” and inclusion in the annual crime statistics.

-Campus crime, arrest, and referral statistics include those reported to the CVCC Security Office, designated campus officials (including but not limited to directors, deans, department heads, advisors to students/student organizations, and athletic coaches) and local law enforcement agencies.
-Data is gathered for the academic year.
+Campus crime, arrests, and referral statistics include those reported to the CVCC Police and Campus Safety Department, designated campus officials (including but not limited to directors, deans, department heads, advisors to students/student organizations, and athletic coaches), and local law enforcement agencies.
+Data is gathered for each academic year.

-Copies of the Annual Security Report may also be obtained at the Security Kiosk or by calling 334-291-4950 or in the Office of the Dean of Students and Campus Services in Wallace Hall.
+Copies of the Annual Security Report may also be obtained at the CVCC Police and Campus Safety Department, located in Wilson Hall, the Chief of Police's office, located in Brassell Hall, or the Office of the Dean of Students and Campus Services, located in Wallace Hall.

 Crime Statistics